Fujifilm X100 vs Olympus E-P1

 |17.||Sony NEX-7||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

-Both the X100 and the E-P1 have been discontinued, but can regularly be found used on eBay.
+Both the X100 and the E-P1 have been discontinued, but can regularly be found used on ebay.
 The E-P1 was replaced by the Olympus E-P2, while the X100 was followed by the Fujifilm X100S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X100 and E-P1 can be found, respectively, in the Fujifilm X100 Manual (free pdf) or the online Olympus E-P1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100 and the Olympus E-P1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.